 > Any CAEBM project has to start with setting up the specific list of parameters for the problem at hand.
-First the desired Output Parameters (OP), then the Input Parameters (IP) have to be found, and all of them have their (supposed) name, dimension, and range of values.
+First the desired Output Parameters (OP), then the Input Parameters (IP) have to be found, and all of them have their (supposed) name, dimension, and range or set of values.

-> As "generalization" and "quality assurance" are most important aspects of the modeling process, we deal very carefully with those tasks.
+> As "generalization" and "quality assurance" are most important aspects of the modeling process, we deal very carefully with those aspects.
 Generalization is addressed by "rotating subsets" of training and test examples, resulting in clear info about the complexity of the underlying problem and the stability of it's modeling.
-And of course any meaningful partial derivativa of one or two parameters can be used to be compared to (low dimensional) practical experiences of "local experts".
-Additionally, we use a special "confidence indicator" for any single answer drawn from the models at deployment time, to ensure, that the extrapolation capabilities of the models are not over-strained.
+And of course any meaningful (eg 2-3 dim) partial derivativa of the parameters can be used to be compared to practical experiences of domain experts.
+Additionally, we use a special "reliability indicator" for any single answer drawn from the models at deployment time, to ensure, that the extrapolation capabilities of the models are not over-strained.

 And of course again: Computers are the tools of choice to make these generalization and QA measures possible.